jonny-gg/igroot/components/modal/index.en-US.md

 When requiring users to interact with application, but without jumping to a new page to interrupt the user's workflow, you can use `Modal` to create a new floating layer over the current page for user getting feedback or information purposes.
-Additionally, if you need show a simple confirmation dialog, you can use `igroot.Modal.confirm()`, and so on.
+Additionally, if you need show a simple confirmation dialog, you can use `antd.Modal.confirm()`, and so on.

 ## API